epfml/disco/docs/MODEL_UPLOAD.md

 ## I am a developper who wants to define my own task

+In this case, your model and task will be uploaded and stored on our DISCO servers.

 For more information on the task object instanciation itself, please refer to the TASK.md file in our documentation.

  - In ```disco/discojs/discojs-core/src/tasks/``` define your new custom task by instanciating a Task object, and define the async function ```model```.
 You will need to have your model in the .json + .bin format.